jacobcoughenour/gdscript_source_generation/README.md

 ## Installation

+> Requires Godot 4.5 or higher

 * Copy `gdscript_source_generation` from the addons folder in this repo to your project's addons folder.
 * Open Project Settings -> Plugins then enable the plugin.

 ## FAQ

 ### Why?
-Read my post for why I made this: [jacobcoughenour.com/posts/gdscript-fake-generics/](https://jacobcoughenour.com)
+Read my post for why I made this: [https://jacobcoughenour.com/posts/gdscript-fake-generics/](https://jacobcoughenour.com/posts/gdscript-fake-generics/)

 ### Does this use AI?
-No
+No.

 ### Can I generate the files outside of the editor?
 Yes.
 Both the `generate` and `clean` commands are available as scripts.
 In the same directory that your project.godot file is in, you can run them like this: